devantler/homelab/README.md

 # Welcome to Devantler's Homelab 🚀

+> ![NOTE]
+> I am relocating my physical servers, and these are required for my CI pipeline to test new PRs.
+As such the PRs are failing untill this relocation is done, but the project is very much still alive.

 <img width="1840" alt="Screenshot 2024-09-03 at 00 51 44" src="https://github.com/user-attachments/assets/eb6729f7-edff-4346-9be9-0c77d9740633">

 This repo contains the deployment artifacts for Devantler's Homelab.
 The Homelab is a Kubernetes cluster that is highly automated with the use of Flux GitOps, CI/CD with Automated Testing, and much more.
 Feel free to look around.
 You might find some inspiration 🙌🏻